KISS

 • How your product solves a problem should not be more complex than the original problem.

-• Your product should be usable by all types of people, especially the people you hope will use the product.
+• Your product should be usable by all types of people, especially those you hope to use the product.